Patient education: Cervical cancer treatment; early stage cancer (Beyond the Basics)

 ●Bowel obstruction so that food cannot pass through the bowels

 If you are sexually active, ask your doctor or nurse about specific things that you can do to prevent pain during sex after treatment.
 This might include using a vaginal dilator during and after treatment.
 (See 'Sexual issues after treatment' below.)

-Chemotherapy — Most women who undergo EBRT for cervical cancer are given chemotherapy during the radiation therapy (an approach termed chemoradiotherapy).
+Chemotherapy — Most women who undergo EBRT for cervical cancer are given chemotherapy along with the radiation therapy (an approach termed “chemoradiotherapy”).
 Chemotherapy drugs are medicines that stop or slow the growth of cancer cells.

-Chemotherapy has the ability to enhance the damaging effect of radiation therapy on cervical cancer cells; when chemotherapy drugs are used in this manner, they are referred to as "radiation sensitizers".
+Chemotherapy has the ability to enhance the damaging effect of RT on cervical cancer cells; when chemotherapy drugs are used in this manner, they are referred to as "radiation sensitizers."
 The chemotherapy is usually given in a vein (IV) once per week during the course of EBRT.

 It is important to talk openly and honestly with your family and healthcare team.
 Many women benefit from bringing a family member or friend to doctor visits; this person can help you to understand your options, ask important questions, take notes, and feel supported.

 A variety of support options are available, both during and after treatment, including individual counseling, support groups, and Internet-based discussion groups.
 A list of reputable groups is available below.
 (See 'Where to get more information' below.)

 Every person with cancer is different, and it is difficult to predict what an individual woman should expect in the future.
 The chances that early-stage cervical cancer can be cured are good in most cases.
 When discussing chances of cure, it is important to remember that these numbers represent averages and do not necessarily predict what will happen to you.